Reaction to the verdict in the O. J. Simpson criminal trial: Reversal of opinion by some jurors and defense attorneys

 Several jurors have reversed their previous opinions of Simpson's innocence.
 In 2016, Carrie Bess admitted that while she still believes that acquitting Simpson as payback for Rodney King was the correct decision in the atmosphere of the 1990s, she regrets the not guilty verdict following Simpson's arrest in Las Vegas, and labelled Simpson as "stupid" for getting himself into more trouble.
 Juror number nine, Lionel Cryer, a former member of the Black Panther Party who notably gave Simpson a black power raised fist after the verdict, said that in retrospect, he would render a guilty verdict.
 Juror Anise Aschenbach, who initially voted guilty before changing her vote, stated she regrets the decision and believes Simpson is guilty because he is not looking for the "real killer" like he promised he would.
 As of 2023, Carrie Bess remains the only author of Madame Foreman who has not apologized to either the Browns or Goldmans for the verdict, the book or her comments about Nicole, and who continues to assert that acquitting Simpson as payback for Rodney King was not an incorrect decision.

-In Outrage, Bugliosi pointed out that after the verdict was read, while Johnnie Cochran was the only lawyer who appeared happy to the point that he hugged Simpson from behind, Shapiro and Kardashian both looked rather shocked, while Bailey looked indifferent, the latter three which Bugliosi cited was uncommon for defense attorneys who had successfully acquitted a client they truly believed to be innocent.
+In Outrage, Bugliosi pointed out that after the not guilty verdict was read, while Johnnie Cochran was the only lawyer who appeared happy to the point that he shouted a triumphant "yes!" heard in the courtroom and immediately afterword he hugged Simpson from behind, Shapiro and Kardashian both looked rather shocked and distraught, while Bailey looked indifferent.
+The latter three which Bugliosi cited was uncommon for defense attorneys to display no emotion who had successfully acquitted a client they truly believed to be innocent.